fedora-modularity/meta-test-family/CONTRIBUTING.md

 Before creating bug reports, please check a [list of known issues](https://github.com/fedora-modularity/meta-test-family/issues) to see if the problem has already been reported.

 If you're unable to find an open issue addressing the problem, [open a new one](https://github.com/fedora-modularity/meta-test-family/issues/new).
-Be sure to include a **descriptive title and clear description** and please include **as many details as possible** to help maintainers reproduce the issue and resolve it faster.
+Be sure to include a **descriptive title, clear description and a package version** and please include **as many details as possible** to help maintainers reproduce the issue and resolve it faster.
 If possible, add a **code sample** or an **executable test case** demonstrating the expected behavior that is not occurring.

 > **Note:** If you find a **Closed** issue that seems like it is the same thing that you're experiencing, open a new issue and include a link to the original issue in the body of your new one.